Dosage Form: capsule

 PregnancyTeratogenic Effects - Pregnancy Category C

 In teratology studies, isolated occurrences of alterations in limb development were found and included polydactyly, oligodactyly, syndactyly, and unossified phalanges in rats and oligodactyly and synostosis of metatarsals in rabbits.
 These were observed at dose levels (2 to 14 mg/kg/day) close to human clinical doses.
 However, the frequency and the dosage group distribution of these findings in initial or repeated studies did not establish a clear drug or dose-response relationship.
 Animal reproduction studies are not always predictive of human response.
-There are no adequate or well-controlled studies in pregnant women.
-Etodolac should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.Nonteratogenic Effects
+There are no adequate and well-controlled studies in pregnant women.
+Etodolac should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.Nonteratogenic Effects

 Labor and Delivery